 1. Listen and respond to your body as you need to

 A C-section is major surgery, so the area on your tummy may be sore, swollen, bruised and tender.
 These things naturally fade in the weeks and months postpartum, but it’s natural if you feel more protective of your tummy and want to move carefully when you choose to get intimate.
 You won’t be alone if you find it uncomfortable when you start having sex again, especially in the incision area – you can have numbness for a few months after surgery.

 Even if you haven’t given birth vaginally, it will probably still be swollen there, and the cervix still needs to heal and go back to its normal size after pregnancy.

 And how you feel about your body might be a bit more complex in the weeks and months after birth.

-2. You can build intimacy gradually back into your daily lives
+2. Build intimacy gradually back into your daily lives

-If you have a partner, sex is just one part of a relationship.
+With a long-term partner, sex is just one part of the relationship.

 Touching hands, kissing, and cuddling while watching a movie can all help stimulate those loving feelings, which helps to build intimacy.

 Those pesky hormones have been at it again, and the changes they go through can sometimes lead to vaginal dryness.